 A good way to learn how to link carved turns is to practice riding a carved turn on your high side edge to the point that it naturally stops.
 By leaning into your turn and letting the board run, you will find that eventually you sweep round in a parabolic curve all the way to the point where you almost face back up the slope and will come to a stop.
 If you look back at the track you have made and it forms a clean line in the snow then you have successfully carved!

-After practicing single carved turns and getting comfortable riding your edges, you can begin to make the transition to your low side edge.
+After practising single carved turns and getting comfortable riding your edges, you can begin to make the transition to your low side edge.
 If you attempt to roll onto your other edge and you are not carving, you will more than likely catch your low side edge and bail horribly.

 If you roll from your high side edge to your low side edge as your carved turn reaches its natural conclusion, you can start to roll your weight over to your low side edge and begin your turn back in the other direction.

-If you are practicing long turns like this, make sure you have enough room on the slope as you will be covering large areas of the hill at low speed and may cross the paths of other skiers and boarders in the process.
+If you are practising long turns like this, make sure you have enough room on the slope as you will be covering large areas of the hill at low speed and may cross the paths of other skiers and boarders in the process.